Del Mar Photonics - Femtosecond autocorrelators brochure - Femtosecond autocorrelator Reef RT manual

 adjustable optical delay is inserted into one of the arms.
 The two beams are

-then recombined within a nonlinear material (semiconductor) for
+then recombined within a nonlinear material (semiconductor) for two photon

 absorption (TPA).
 The incident pulses directly generate a nonlinear TPA